Accessibility

 Introduction

 The organization team is working on improving the accessibility and the visibility of anti-ableism issues at the UEEH.
-There are people with disabilities and neurodatypical people as part of the organization team.
+There are people with disabilities and neurodivergent people as part of the organization team.

 When registering for the UEEH, you will be able to tell us about your specific needs.